mateimarica/lake-formation-documentation/injesting_new_data/README.md

 ## Importing new data using a Pandas script

 Lake Formation tables are registered to a particular S3 directory, not a file.
-So, for example, if a table is registered to the `s3://lake-formation/data/` and set to the parquet format, all `.parquet` files in that directory will part of table's data.
+So, for example, if a table is registered to the `s3://lake-formation/data/` and set to the parquet format, all `.parquet` files in that directory will be a part of the table's data.

 In summary, to add new data to an existing table, upload the dataframe file(s) (such as `.parquet` format) to a table's S3 data location.
 Use the program described [here](../transformations_with_pandas) to upload a parquet file to S3.